 After the fall of Saladin’s Ayyubid dynasty in the thirteenth century, the Mamluk Sultanate became the masters of Egypt.
 The Mamluks were overthrown by the Ottomans in the Ottoman–Mamluk war of 1516 and 1517.
-But after the war, the Ottomans retained the Mamluks as an Egyptian ruling class.
-The Mamluks were allowed to retain their influence in Egypt though they remained the vassals of the Ottomans.
+But the victorious Ottomans retained the Mamluks as an Egyptian ruling class.
+The Mamluks were allowed to rule Egypt as the vassals of the Ottomans.

 When Napoleon attacked Egypt in 1798, the country was out of direct control of the Ottomans and was being dominated by the local Mamluk elite.
 In the Battle of the Pyramids, fought on 21 July 1798, Napoleon’s French forces decisively defeated the Mamluk cavalry.
 The battle was over in an hour, with the French suffering just 300 casualties while inflicting more than 6000 casualties on the Mamluk cavalry.
-The Mamluk power in Egypt was finished.
+Mamluk power was finished in Egypt.
 The Mamluk survivors moved into Syria, leaving Egypt in the hands of Napoleon who, three days later, triumphantly marched his troops into Cairo.

 With his quick victory in Egypt, Napoleon had created the impression in Western Europe that he would achieve what all the crusades of the past had failed to achieve.
-But ten days later, the British Rear-Admiral Sir Horatio Nelson shattered Napoleon’s dream of founding a French Empire in the Levant.
-In the Battle of the Nile, between 1st and 3rd of August 1798, Nelson obliterated Napoleon’s navy at Aboukir Bay on the Mediterranean coast off the Nile Delta of Egypt.
-With most of his ships destroyed, Napoleon was now cut off from France and basically stuck in Egypt with his 35,000 troops.
+But ten days later, the British Rear-Admiral Sir Horatio Nelson shattered Napoleon’s dream of founding a French Empire in North Africa and the Middle East.
+In the Battle of the Nile, between 1st and 3rd of August 1798, Nelson destroyed Napoleon’s navy at Aboukir Bay on the Mediterranean coast.
+With most of his ships destroyed, Napoleon was cut off from France and stuck in Egypt with his 35,000 troops.
 He remained in Cairo for three years, till 1801.

 Napoleon’s three year stay in Cairo wrought profound, long-term consequences for Egypt.
 He had not arrived in Egypt to merely conquer and loot—he believed that it was his destiny to liberate, reform, and bring modern ideas to the backward nations of the world.
 He had brought with him a team of more than 160 scholars.
 In three years, he gave Egypt the kind of reforms that this country had not seen for several centuries.
 He turned the traditional Egyptian society on its head.